 Bindings Used- Burton Cartels, Burton Diode EST

-There are 3 major boards in this small catagory of cambered slightly tapered freeride boards that all compete directly against each other.
-They are the Salomon Burner, The Burton Supermodel and The Nidecker Legend.
+There are 3 major boards in this small category of cambered slightly tapered freeride boards that all compete directly against each other.
+They are the Salomon Burner, The Burton Supermodel, and The Nidecker Legend.
 The Burner and the Legend are hard to get a hold of while the Burton is in every shop USA.
 We got exactly what we thought we would get out of the supermodel in our review.
 We found this to be the freeride version of the burton custom.
 It’s fun for almost anyone who is a pretty accomplished snowboarder and is easy to ride for an expert rider.
 If money was no object we would love to have any of these 3 snowboards in their largest size to stay unsinkable for those super deep powder days and bomb down groomers faster than most or all on the hill.

 On Snow Feel: The supermodel want’s to surf the mountain and it has a stable to borderline catchy ride.
 It’s fast, easy to turn for its size and super fun to carve.
 It owns the groomers if you fancy the euro carve or the good old American straight-line.
-It excels on firm but not hard days and still does pretty well in hard pack.
+It excels on firm, but not hard days and still does pretty well in hard pack.
 On the slushy or chewed up days it handles the chatter the bumps can create well but is a little more difficult to make tight turns through the rutted out snow.

 Speed: This is almost chatter free and that’s pretty impressive for its medium/stiff flex.
 There are faster boards out there but it’s not bad.

 Uneven Terrain: The Supermodel has a pretty soft flex for a freeride board and it handles bumpy terrain better than you would think.
-It’s still a big board so it’s hard to negotiate bumps and rutted up snow that require quick turning but the flex of the board absorbs shock pretty well.
+It’s still a big board so it’s hard to negotiate bumps and rutted up snow that requires quick turning but the flex of the board absorbs shock pretty well.

-Edge hold– The tapered shape takes a little from the edge hold but it’s size and sharp edges make up for it and keep it where it should be.
+Edge hold– The tapered shape takes a little from the edge hold but its size and sharp edges make up for it and keep it where it should be.
 You will be fine in anything but the snowment.

 If you are riding this board the rest of these categories won’t matter too much but we will say this board has a lot of spring to make any natural feature a jump.
-It will also handle a few jumps in the park well and anything on the mountain.
+It will also handle a few jumps in the park as well and anything on the mountain.
 It’s more of a method type of board than a 540 type of board but you should know that already.